bmustiata/ars-py/README.rst

 .. code:: sh

-    arst project-type
+    arst generate project-type

-This will copy all the resources from the ``~/.projects/project-type`` into the current folder.
+This copies all the resources from the ``~/.projects/project-type`` into the current folder.
 Files that have the ``.hbs`` extension will be used as templates, and copied with the extension removed.

 The project type is sent as ``NAME`` into the handlebars templates.